htcf/docs/docs/software_new.md

      Sometimes, this can be very painful.

-     Sometimes, it can be a good idea to pass judgement on the quality of software by the quality of the installation process and documentation. :wink:
+     Sometimes, it can be a good idea to pass judgement on the quality of software based on the quality of the installation process and documentation. :wink:

 2. **Create a custom spack package**